 - Cut the peaches into bite sized pieces.

-- Toss the peaches with nutmeg all 1/2 cup sugar.
+- Toss the peaches with nutmeg all but 1/2 cup of the sugar.

-- In a mixing bowl, cream together the butter and 1/2 cup sugar.
+- In a mixing bowl, cream together the butter and the remaining 1/2 cup of sugar.

-- Add the egg, buttermilk, and extracts and mix well.
+- Add the egg, buttermilk, and extracts to the batter and mix well.

-- In a medium mixing bowl, whisk together the flour, almond, baking powder, baking soda, and salt.
+- In a medium mixing bowl, whisk together the flour, ground almonds, baking powder, baking soda, and salt.

 - Add the dry ingredients to the butter mixture and mix until combined.